danieldsouza13/SECareers/README.md

 ---

 ### 📝 **How to get Started**
-Connect with the UF Software Engineering Club and access SECareers by joining our Discord server! https://discord.gg/Z7ka9VEt
+Connect with the UF Software Engineering Club and access SECareers by joining our Discord! https://discord.gg/Z7ka9VEt